unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 - <strong>com.<wbr>oculusinfo.<wbr>binning.<wbr>io.<wbr>serialization.<wbr>GenericAvroSerializer</strong> if your bin type is a single record
 - <strong>com.<wbr>oculusinfo.<wbr>binning.<wbr>io.<wbr>serialization.<wbr>GenericAvroArraySerializer</strong> if your bin type is an array of records record.

-An example of a serializer of tiles whose bins are an array of records is available in:
+An example of a serializer of tiles whose bins are an array of records is available in:<em>/tile-examples/twitter-topics/twitter-topics-utilities/src/main/java/com/oculusinfo/<wbr>twitter/binning/TwitterTopicAvroSerializer.java</em>

-<pre class="path">/tile-examples/twitter-topics/twitter-topics-utilities/src/main/java/com/<wbr>oculusinfo/twitter/binning/TwitterTopicAvroSerializer.java</pre>

 This class inherits from the **GenericAVROArraySerializer.java** (<code>/binning-utilities/src/main/java/com/oculusinfo/binning/io/serialization/</code>) and defines: